nakmuaycactus/LabOps/README.md

 A small amount of work goes into getting this project to work

-See the [environment setup](https://github.com/nakmuaycactus/LabOps/wiki/Environment-Setup) wiki page for a detailed overview of setting up the ESXi/vCenter environment
+See the [environment setup](https://github.com/nakmuaycactus/LabOps/wiki/Environment-Setup) wiki page for a detailed overview of setting up the required environment

 Once the environment has been set up and configured, clone the repo using: